 Here is what you need to know about visiting your loved one at QCH

-- All visitors must pass screening and must not be showing signs of any COVID-19 symptoms.
-There may be times when you have to wait in the screening lineup due to higher numbers of visitors.
+- All essential care partners must pass screening and must not be showing signs of any COVID-19 symptoms.
+There may be times when you have to wait in the screening lineup.

-- Visitors must show their proof of vaccination upon entering the hospital.
+- Essential care partners must show their proof of vaccination upon entering the hospital.

 - You must wear a mask at all times.
 You will be given a medical mask at screening.

-- Visitors must follow COVID-19 safety guidelines as outlined by the staff for the duration of your visit.
+- Essential care partners must follow COVID-19 safety guidelines as outlined by the staff for the duration of their visit.

-- Visits may take place any time before 9:00 pm, any day of the week.
+- Essential care partners may take place any time before 9:00 pm, any day of the week.

 If the patient you want to visit is on IPAC precautions (safety precautions put in place when a patient is showing symptoms of a communicable disease), please contact the unit before visiting for the safety of yourself, your loved one, and our staff.